 Enclosed is the Stellar Environmental Solutions, Inc. report summarizing recent activities conducted at the referenced site.
-This report presents the findings of the Fourth Quarter 2007 groundwater monitoring event (the 37th site groundwater monitoring event since August 1997).
+This report presents the findings of the Fourth Quarter 2008 groundwater monitoring event (the 41st site groundwater monitoring event since August 1997).
 This report also summarizes historical findings, evaluates hydrologic and hydrochemical contaminant trends, and assesses contaminant plume stability and the potential for migration.
-This report was uploaded to both the State Water Board's GeoTracker system and the Alameda County Environmental Health Department's Electronic Upload ftp system.